Daubert-Ready CPA Expert Witness Checklist for Financial Disputes

 • Does the expert have a clean prior testimony record with no unexplained methodology reversals?

-• Has the expert been excluded under Daubert or Frye in a prior matter?
+• Has the expert been excluded or had testimony limited under Daubert, Frye, or an equivalent reliability standard in a prior matter?
 If so, what were the grounds?

-If any of these questions cannot be answered affirmatively before the disclosure deadline, counsel should evaluate whether the engagement needs to be restructured — or whether a different expert should be considered.
+If any of these questions cannot be answered before the disclosure deadline, counsel, business owners, and litigants should evaluate whether the engagement needs to be restructured — or whether a different expert should be considered.
 See expert witness and litigation support services for engagement guidance.

 • ☐ Expert can name and describe the specific valuation or damages methodology used